ZacFresk/MechaCar_Analysis/README.md

-# MechaCar Statistical Analysis Using R
+# MechaCar Analysis Using R

 ## Objective